Benefits of Membership

-Track your CPD activity: Members can both view and record their own CPD activity via the Law Society website (Click Here) to assist members manage their MCPD requirements.
+Track your CPD activity: Members can both view and record their own CPD activity via the MCPD Compliance tab on their Law Society profile to assist members manage their MCPD requirements.
 Members CPD record will follow them even if they change employers.

 Members - Don’t forget to use